Kuva-yi Seyyare

-Kuvâ-yi Seyyâre (قواى سياره), also known as the Green Army Society (Turkish: Yeşil Ordu Cemiyeti) or the People's Branch (Turkish: Halk Zümresi) was a force of Circassian and Abkhazian volunteers led by Çerkes Ethem against the Allied invasion forces during the Turkish War of Independence.
-The group saw themselves as a force to fight against "those who caused disturbance to the greater good of Anatolia".
-The forces put down several rebellions and played a big role in significantly slowing down the Greek army during the Greco-Turkish War (1919-1922).
-In time, as Ethem's Islamic socialist views clashed with the Turkish nationalism of Mustafa Kemal's Turkish National movement, he eventually cut ties with them, and was declared a traitor due to clashes with İsmet İnönü.
+Kuvâ-yi Seyyâre (قواى سياره), also known as the Green Army Society (Turkish: Yeşil Ordu Cemiyeti) or the People's Branch (Turkish: Halk Zümresi) was a force of Circassian and Abkhazian volunteers led by Çerkes Ethem during the Turkish War of Independence.

+Initially siding with the Ankara Government, he put down multiple large-scale rebellions and gained several victories in the Turkish War of Independence.
+However, as the group's Islamic socialist views clashed with the Turkish nationalism of the Turkish National Movement, it cut ties with them to act independently, and was later attacked and defeated by İsmet İnönü.
+On 27 December 1920, Ethem was declared a "rebel" by the Ankara Government and on 26 January 1921, the Kuvâ-yi Seyyâre surrendered to the Greek Army, proceeding to cooperate with them.
+After the Treaty of Lausanne, its leaders moved to Greece and later travelled throughout the Middle East, seeking support to overthrow Mustafa Kemal.

 History

 Kuvâ-yi Seyyâre, founded by Ethem Dipsheu, was the only semi-organized military force in Anatolia during 1919–1920 period between the Armistice of Mudros and the Treaty of Sèvres.

-After the Greek landing at Smyrna, Ethem made the following declaration, effectively starting his resistance:

-Send a telegram immediately.
-Let the resistance to the occupation awaken in the mountains.
-Let the resistance uphold the flag, the rifle, and the Qur'an until the apocalypse.
-As Circassians, we fought in the name of God bravely against the Russians, and in the service of the Caliph we fought in the Balkans.
-Now the lands of Islam depends on us once again.
+It initially sided with the Kemalist insurgents.